 - 7 ounces cremini mushrooms sliced

-- 1 teaspoon Worcestershire sauce or more, to taste
+- 1 tablespoon Worcestershire sauce or more, to taste

-- 1 teaspoon Dijon mustard or more, to taste
+- 1 tablespoon Dijon mustard or more, to taste

 - 3 cloves garlic minced